socketio/socket.io-website/source/docs/rooms-and-namespaces.md

 ## Default room

 Each `Socket` in Socket.IO is identified by a random, unguessable, unique identifier `Socket#id`.
-For your convenience, each socket automatically joins a room identified by this id.
+For your convenience, each socket automatically joins a room identified by its own id.

 This makes it easy to broadcast messages to other sockets: